n2023ik/SLA/README.md

 Keep the diagnosis rules modular so they can be changed later.

-This project was built with [Lovable](https://lovable.dev).
+This project was built with .

-## Build with Lovable
+## Build with

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/1e7bfc68-bec0-4c17-b961-a8f12d4c80fd).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
+- **Ship faster**: describe what you want to build and  handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
+- **Stay in sync**: every change made in is committed straight to this repository.
 - **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.
+Push to `main` on GitHub and your changes sync back into  ready for your next prompt.

 ## Development